Telefaksi/Prusawire/Serial Sticker/README.md

 Custom serial sticker for Prusawire.
+Designed for 24 mm tape.
+Files include a printable cutting stencil.

 Template files are available as Affinity Designer 2 and Inkscape files.
 Used fonts are from [Google Fonts](https://fonts.google.com/specimen/Play).
 Play in regular and bold.